a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window with files with dates with long month names (e.g. "February 29, 2020").
 View > by Name.
 Resize the window so the lines are cut off on the right.
 Move the horizontal scrollbar all the way to the right.
 Verify that the right edges of all lines are visible.
 * Launch DeskTop.
 Open a window containing a folder.
 View > by Name.
 Open the folder.
 Verify that in the new window, the horizontal scrollbar is inactive.

 * Launch DeskTop.
 Open a volume window.
 View > by Name.
 Open a separate volume window.
 Open a folder window.
-Open a sub-folder window.
+Open a subfolder window.
 View > by Name.
 Close the window.
 Verify DeskTop doesn't crash.
 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 View > by Name.
 Verify that the selection is still in the volume window, and that there is no selection in the folder window.
 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 Select a file in the folder window.
 View > by Name.
 Verify that the selection is still in the folder window.